Retail Customer Service

 Not sure where to start?
 Go shopping.

 That’s right!
-Now that you know what communication skills you need to change, visit as many competitors and businesses as you can to compare your customer journey.
+Now that you know what communication skills you need to change, visit as many competitors and businesses as possible to compare your customer journey.
 With your list of fixes in mind, look at what these stores are doing well and figure out how they make it happen.

 Then, regroup with the same people who brainstormed what your current program looks like to define exactly what your customer journey should be in an ideal world.